 The favorite tales of the Sentinel were always about the High Captains who had served.
 The brave men who had held the position were legendary.
 Talented fighters and users of the Mystics, these men had been known for amazing deeds.
 Heroldare was known to have killed over 2,000 men by himself before they could breach the palace.
 Marcus was said to have jumped the great river with his horse to save a princess.
-Justice was known for climbing the tallest tower of the castle from the outside to save his king.
+Justice was known for climbing the tallest tower of the palace from the outside to save his king.
 All the men who had held the position of High Captain for the last 2,000 years were known to be great.

 Now there was a new tale of the Sentinel.
 One that made folks raise their eyebrows and started their tongues to wagging.
 A tale that at first was thought to be some falsehood or mistake.
 It was laughed off and dismissed until the ceremony took place.
 High Captain Valian was getting old.
 He was ready to pass on his leadership.
 It was time for him to choose the next High Captain.